 The Orthodox celebrate the baptism of the Saviour in the waters of the Jordan by St John the Baptist.
 According to the writings, John the Baptist began his prophetic activity in the wilderness of Jordan at this time.
 Through his teaching, he came to amaze and attract many people.

 When the Saviour appeared on the banks of the Jordan, St John the Baptist, enlightened by the Holy Spirit, recognized and showed him to the crowds.
-The moment when the Saviour Jesus Christ received baptism is recorded by all four evangelists.
+All four evangelists record the moment when the Saviour Jesus Christ received baptism.

 What happened when Jesus came out of the baptismal water?